 1 When the 21st Century Cures Act (Public Law 114-255) is available online, it will be accessible from the Government Printing Office website.

-2 For a summary of that guidance, see Segal Consulting’s February 23, 2016 Update, “Additional Guidance on Health Reimbursement Arrangements.”
+2 For a summary of that guidance, see Sibson Consulting’s February 23, 2016 Update, “Additional Guidance on Health Reimbursement Arrangements.”

 Update is Sibson Consulting’s electronic newsletter summarizing compliance news.
 Update is for informational purposes only and should not be construed as legal advice.
 It is not intended to provide guidance on current laws or pending legislation.
 On all issues involving the interpretation or application of laws and regulations, plan sponsors should rely on their attorneys for legal advice.